The GDPR: Areas of Attention & Practical Guidance

-Pseudonymized or anonymized data is sometimes assumed not to be personal data.
+Pseudonymised or anonymised data is sometimes assumed not to be personal data.
 This could be convenient because it seems that the GDPR no longer applies to this data.
 Unfortunately, this assumption is incorrect.

-The GDPR is explicitly applicable to pseudonymized data.
-Pseudonymized data is data of which the most identifying fields within a data record are replaced by pseudonyms.
-The GDPR does considers pseudonymization as a suitable form of security.
+The GDPR is explicitly applicable to pseudonymised data.
+Pseudonymised data is data of which the most identifying fields within a data record are replaced by pseudonyms.
+The GDPR does considers pseudonymisation as a suitable form of security.